 Step 2: Make edits in the timeline

 Modify your video by using trimming, splitting, burring, and adding a song or end screen.

 You don't need to export the video.
 Click on the Save button at the upper right, the video will be rendered and renewed in a while.

 Kapwing is a highly capable, free browser-based video editor.
 All the standard features you'd expect from iMovie are present and included.
-While some tools work in different ways to iMovie.
+But some tools work in different ways to iMovie.

-- It can read and use images or videos from an URL.
+- It can read and use images or videos from a URL.

 - A fresh and simple operation philosophy.

 - Editing tools like joining, cropping, resizing, adding captions, songs, etc.